odino/odino.github.com/source/_posts/2012-01-22-hypermedia-services-beyond-rest-architectures.markdown

 most researchers have dropped the distinction.
 {% endblockquote %}

-When talking about hypermedia on the web, we usually imagine **hyperlinks**:
+When talking about hypermedia on the web, we usually think about **hyperlinks**:

 ``` html A simple example of web link
 <a href="http://amazon.com" >Cool stuff</a>